 From there, it’s all about the poker face, and your kid doesn’t have to know how to impersonate a brick wall to have a good one — Hellmuth bluffs all the time with a smile on his face: “If you feel like someone’s reading you, start talking, and smile.” he advises.
 “If you can look at someone and smile, it’s very hard for them to read you somehow.”

-Teach Reading The Other Guy With Texas Hold’em
+Teach Reading Faces And Body Language With Texas Hold’em

 “I tell my kids, poker is all about patience, and it’s all about reading people — understanding their motivations in life,” says Hellmuth.

 In his book, Play Poker Like The Pros, he explains that most poker players can be described by one of 4 animals: the jackal is crazy and unpredictable, the elephant plays too many hands, the mouse plays too conservatively, and the lion is the most skilled.
 Once you can identify these traits in your competitors, you can understand what makes them tick, which makes them easier to read.
 Depending on your kid’s age when you’re explaining this, maybe use hand puppets as props.

 If your kid can perfect reading the table, what Phil famously calls “white magic,” they can master poker and, if you’re lucky, they’ll prefer a friendly game of cards to drunken clubbing when they get older.
 If you’re unlucky, your kid will like a friendly game of cards so much they drop out of college and play professionally, like Hellmuth did (much to the disapproval of his father Phil Hellmuth Sr. M.B.A.,J.D., Ph.D, and former dean of the University of Wisconsin — seriously).

 So don’t be too good of a teacher.
 As Hellmuth warned his kids, “Poker’s not necessarily an easy way to make a living.”